 Brig.
 Gen. Palenske graduated from Friends University and received his commission in 1995.
 He has spent the majority of his career in special operations aviation assignments.
-He is a command pilot with over 3,500 hours in various aircraft, including the UH-1H, UH-60, MH-60G, MH-53J/M, and CV-22B.
+He is a command pilot with more than 3,500 hours in various aircraft, including the UH-1H, UH-60, MH-60G, MH-53J/M, and CV-22B.
 Brig.
-Gen. Palenske has deployed extensively in support of combat, humanitarian assistance, peace-keeping and peace-enforcement operations.
+Gen. Palenske has deployed extensively in support of combat, humanitarian assistance, peacekeeping and peace-enforcement operations.

 1995 Bachelor of Science, Human Resources Management, Friends University, Kan.

 2000 Master of Political Science, International Relations, Troy State University, Ala.